kpcyrd/backseat-signed/README.md

 # backseat-signed

-Authenticate cryptographic links from a signed derivate to its source input.
+Authenticate the cryptographic chain-of-custody of Linux distributions (like Arch Linux and Debian) to their source code inputs.
+This is done by following cryptographic links from a signed derivate to its source input.

 This concept is somewhat goofy but has some interesting properties - software releases are typically signed like this: